Abstract

 EDWARD PAŁYS,

-The influence of herbicides and foliar fertilization on the leaf area index (LAI) and the mean tip angle (MTA) of husked and naked oat
+The influence of herbicides and foliar fertilization on the yielding and weed infestation of husked (Avena sativa L.) and naked (Avena nuda L.) oat

 ,